dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 Things are different for the `sigmoid` function.
 This function can provide us with the top $n$ results based on the threshold.

-If the threshold is e.g. `3` from the image you can find three results greater than that number.
+If the threshold is e.g. `3` from the image you can find two results greater than that number.
 We use the following formula to evaluate the `sigmoid` function.

 $$ sigmoid( x ) =  { e^{x} \over 1+ e^{x} } $$